What is the best wood to turn on a lathe?

 The durable wood material is resistant to harsh weather conditions.
 These include rain and snow.
 It is not easily affected by insects such as fungal attacks and termites.

-When choosing the best wood for your project, you have to look at the best quality.
+When choosing the best wood for your project, you must look for the best quality.
 Good quality wood comes from mature trees.
 They have a sweet smell and a radiant appearance.

 The color of the wood material determines the item’s color, although you add coating or paint.
-Quality woods come in a darker color on its exterior.
 It has a beautiful grain in its grain.
+Quality woods come in a darker color on their exterior.

 Good wood should regain its original shape without losing its accuracy.
 It does not have to break.
 That is perfect for fishing rods and archery bows.
 I advise a user who specializes in sports equipment.